LOUIS MAJORELLE – DAUM FRERES – VASE, CIRCA 1920

 63 cm. high (with the base)

-This model is illustrated in the Maison Majorelle catalogue without the base
+This model is illustrated in the Maison Majorelle catalogue without the shade

 VASE “CINERAIRES”, CIRCA 1910